make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

   - It's actually easier to start by looking at the problem in 2D first.
   - Then the leap from 2D to 3D is small enough to manage.
+- Poll: Rotation angle
+  - Figure 1 is original shape
+  - Figure 2 is the same shape rotated 135 degrees counter-clockwise
+  - What is the rotation angle in degrees: 135, -225, 495?
+  - Those are all correct
+  - For our purposes will will consider [-180,180) only so 135 in this example
 - 2D rotations
   - just the principal angle (i.e., we are not keeping track of how many times the object has turned)